Election: Electoral systems

 In IRV, if no single candidate has 50% of the vote, then the candidate with the fewest votes is excluded and their votes are redistributed according to the voter's nominated order of preference.
 The process repeats itself until a candidate has 50% or more votes.
 The system is designed to produce the same result as an exhaustive ballot but using only a single round of voting.

-Under STV, ranked voting is also used in a PR format.
+Under STV, ranked voting is used in a proportional representation format.
 PR-STV is used in Australia, Ireland and Malta.
-Voters rank candidates to provide back-up preferences.
+Voters rank candidates to indicate first preference and back-up preferences.
 Quota is calculated.
-In say a four-seat constituency, quota (if Droop quota is used) is 20 percent of the valid vote plus 1.
+In say a four-seat constituency, quota is 20 percent of the valid vote plus 1 (if Droop quota is used).
 Every candidate with quota (of 1st preferences alone or combination of first preferences and later preferences) will be elected.
-If a candidate has more than a quota and seats are yet to be filled, his/her surplus will be distributed to other candidates in proportion to the candidate's next usable preferences marked on the vote if any.
+If a candidate has more than a quota and seats are yet to be filled, his/her surplus will be distributed to other candidates in proportion to the voter's preferences marked on the vote if any.
 If there are still candidates to be elected and no surplus votes to be transferred, the least-popular candidate is eliminated, as above in AV or IRV, and the process continues until four candidates have reached a quota or are declared elected when the field of candidates is thinned to the number of remaining open seats.

 In the Quota Borda System (QBS), the voters also cast their preferences, 1,2,3,4... as they wish.
 In the analysis, all 1st preferences are counted; all 2nd preferences are counted; after these preferences have been translated into points per the rules of a Modified Borda Count (MBC), the candidates' points are also counted.
 Seats are awarded to any candidates with a quota of 1st preferences; to any pair of candidates with two quotas of 1st/2nd preferences; and if seats are still to be filled, to those candidates with the highest MBC scores.

 In a voting system that uses a ranked vote, the voter ranks the candidates in order of preference.
 For example, they might mark a preference for Bob in the first place, then Emily, then Alice, then Daniel, and finally Charlie.
 Ranked voting systems, such as those used in Australia and Ireland, use a ranked vote.

 In a voting system that uses a scored vote (or range vote), the voter gives each alternative a number between one and ten (the upper and lower bounds may vary).
 See cardinal voting systems.

-Some "multiple-winner" systems such as the Single Non-Transferable Vote, SNTV, used in Afghanistan and Vanuatu give a single vote or one vote per elector even though multiple members are being elected in the district.
+Some "multiple-winner" systems such as the Single Non-Transferable Vote, SNTV, used in Afghanistan and Vanuatu, allow a voter to cast one vote even though multiple members are elected in the district.